BrotherV/ToolsLibrary/README.md

 ### New Features in v0.1

 #### ExtendSpinner
 You can add what ever you want only in xml file without writing any JAVA code.
-By defining ExtendedSpinner in xmle you can easily have a fully supported rtl/ltr spinner with too many options.
+By defining ExtendedSpinner in xml you can easily have a fully supported rtl/ltr spinner with too many options.

 ```xml
 <com.bvtech.toolslibrary.Widget.ExtendSpinner